Sustainability is a topic that concerns every aspect of our life.

 Concrete has undeniable sturdiness advantages, but these are definitely paired with some disadvantages.
-For instance, some considerations about the sustainability of concrete (opened in a new window/tab) are the huge amount of water used for production, the air pollution and overexploitation of natural resources coming as consequences of quarries and many more…
+Some considerations about the sustainability of concrete (opened in a new window/tab) include huge amounts of water used for production, air pollution and overexploitation of natural resources coming as consequences of quarries and many more…

 There is no fast and easy solution here, but the following projects are all good food for thought!